Infineon/mtb-example-fx2g3-slave-fifo-out/README.md

 1. Connect the board (J2) to your PC using the provided USB cable.
 Connect the USBFS port (J7) on the board to PC for debug logs.

 2. Open a terminal program and select the Serial COM port.
-Set the serial port parameters to 8N1 and 921600 baud.
+Set the serial port parameters to 8N1 and 921,600 baud.

 3. Follow these steps to program the board using the **EZ-USB&trade; FX Control Center** (Alpha) application.

-   1. Open **EZ-USB&trade; FX Control Center** application.

-      The **EZ-USB&trade; FX2G3** device displays as **EZ-USB FX BOOTLOADER**.
+   1. Open **EZ-USB&trade; FX Control Center** application. **EZ-USB&trade; FX2G3** device displays as **EZ-USB&trade; FX BOOTLOADER**.

-   2. Follow these sub steps to program the FPGA binary on to the external flash.
+   2. For programming the FPGA binary on to the external flash, follow these steps:

       a.
-Navigate to **Device Selection** > **Devices**, select **EZ-USB FX BOOTLOADER**, and then click the **Program** > **Internal Flash** option.
+Navigate to **Device Selection** > **Devices**, select **EZ-USB&trade; FX BOOTLOADER**, and then click the **Program** > **Internal Flash** option.

       b.
-Browse the [mtb-example-fx2g3-flash-loader application] (https://github.com/Infineon/mtb-example-fx2g3-flash-loader) application and navigate to the /build/APP_KIT_FX2G3_104LGA/Release/ folder within the application directory and locate the *.hex* file and program.
+Browse the [mtb-example-fx2g3-flash-loader application](https://github.com/Infineon/mtb-example-fx2g3-flash-loader), compile, and navigate to the */build/APP_KIT_FX2G3_104LGA/Release/* folder within the application directory and locate the *.hex* file and program.

       c.
-Select the **FX2G3 Flash loader** device in the **EZ-USB&trade; FX Control Center**.
+Select the **FX2G3 Flash** loader device in the **EZ-USB&trade; FX Control Center**.

       d.
 Click **Program** > **External Flash** option.

       e.
-Browse the FPGA binary file in the *\<CE Title>/BitFile* folder based on the configuration.
+Browse the FPGA binary file in **\<CE Title>/BitFile** folder based on the configuration.

    3. Once the FPGA binary programming is successful, return to the USB bootloader mode.

-      Once the firmware binary has been programmed onto the FX2G3 device flash, the bootloader will keep transferring control to the application on every subsequent reset.
+      - Once the firmware binary has been programmed onto the FX2G3 device flash, the bootloader will keep transferring control to the application on every subsequent reset.

-   4. To return the control to USB bootloader, press **BOOT MODE/PMODE (SW1)** switch on **KIT_FX2G3_104LGA DVK**.
+   4. To return the control to USB bootloader, press **BOOT MODE/PMODE (SW1)** switch on *KIT_FX2G3_104LGA DVK*.

       While the device is reset or power cycled, the device will stay in the bootloader mode instead of booting into the application.

-   5. Select **FX Bootloader** device in **EZ-USB&trade; FX Control Center** and click the **Program** > **Internal Flash** option.
+   5. Select the **FX Bootloader** device in **EZ-USB&trade; FX Control Center** and click the **Program** > **Internal Flash** option.

-   6. Navigate to the /build/APP_KIT_FX2G3_104LGA/Release/ folder within the CE directory and locate the *.hex* file and program.
+   6. Navigate to the **/build/APP_KIT_FX2G3_104LGA/Release/** folder within the CE directory and locate the *.hex* file, and program.

-   7. Confirm if the programming is successful in the log window of the application.
+   7. Confirm if the programming is successful in the log window of the FX Control Center application.

 4. After programming, the application starts automatically.
-Confirm that "\<CE Title>" is displayed on the UART terminal.
+Confirm that the title is displayed on the UART terminal as follows:

    **Figure 1.
 Terminal output on program startup**